berwynhoyt/filter-translate/README.md

 It is necessary to set up a google cloud translate account.
 It's payware but the give you something like a gigabyte free:

 1. Set up google cloud translate.
 It involves several steps that you've got to get right: [described here](https://cloud.google.com/translate/docs/setup).
+2. Set environment variable GOOGLE_APPLICATION_CREDENTIALS to point to your cred.json file that you downloaded in step 1.
-2. pip install --upgrade google-cloud-translate
+3. Run `pip install --upgrade google-cloud-translate`